Shuping Yang commencement speech controversy: State media

 The People's Daily, the official newspaper of the Central Committee of the Chinese Communist Party, attacked Yang's speech.

 Chinese netizens

 Yang's speech was met with an uproar online, and her Sina Weibo account was promptly filled with angry comments.
 Netizens called her a "traitor", a "liar", and expressed disbelief that an American university would allow such a speech to be made.
 Some urged others to "dig up dirt" on Yang's family, and the home address of her family was shared widely online.

 Many comments criticized the comparison of the air quality between the U.S. and China, though commentators observed that this was mainly a political metaphor.
 Netizens found out that she grew up in Kunming, leading the Kunming city government to respond that the city's air was "more than likely to be 'sweet and fresh'" given that authorities report that the air quality there is "excellent".
+In a survey of 23 Chinese undergraduate students published in the Studies in Higher Education, the scholar Kai Zhao found that nearly every student disagreed with her speech, believing that she exaggerated how much air pollution was happening in China.
+In what The Guardian called an "apparent attempt to defuse the situation", Yang posted an apology sentence online.